vinyjr/secret-number-game/README.md

  # The Secret Number

-A project developed in coloboration with Oracle Next Education and Alura!
+A project developed in the program with Oracle Next Education and Alura!